Attrace methodology is superior in terms of GDPR compliance compared to any traditional affiliate marketing ecosystem

 3. Final note

-For Publishers and Advertisers, it is important to understand that while the content on this page is to help you understand GDPR when working with Attrace, the information contained should not be construed as legal advice and Attrace cannot be held liable for the information provided herein.
+For Publishers and Merchants, it is important to understand that while the content on this page is to help you understand GDPR when working with Attrace, the information contained should not be construed as legal advice and Attrace cannot be held liable for the information provided herein.
 As an end-user you should always consult with your own legal counsel to determine your legal obligations under GDPR and the use of a company’s products and services to process personal data.

 Attrace has obtained legal advice and has performed its own research on how it can offer its services in compliance with GDPR This includes an in-depth assessment of its impact on individual privacy for each aspect of the ecosystem.